-Enquiries reveal that ULBs have experience of direct purchase of private lands for public purposes.
-Hence, this method can be adopted, on a willing seller and willing buyer basis, to avoid delays.
-However, the rate adopted can not be less than that of compensation and other entitlements under LA Act.
+This method can be adopted, on a willing seller and willing buyer basis, to avoid delays.
+However, the rate adopted cannot be less than that of compensation and other entitlements under LA Act.
 The main objective of using Direct Purchase/ Negotiated Settlement is to gain in terms of time required for securing the land.